Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

-20. Instead of formatting the disks as ext4 you will have to format them as xfs
+20. Instead of formatting the disks as ext4 you will have to format them as xfs:

-   sudo mkfs -t xfs /dev/nfsdata-vg/apps-lv sudo mkfs -t xfs /dev/nfsdata-vg/logs-lv sudo mkfs -t xfs /dev/nfsdata-vg/opt-lv
+               sudo mkfs -t xfs /dev/nfsdata-vg/apps-lv
+               sudo mkfs -t xfs /dev/nfsdata-vg/logs-lv
+               sudo mkfs -t xfs /dev/nfsdata-vg/opt-lv

 ![formatting disks as xfs](https://github.com/user-attachments/assets/df027540-a232-4f2b-9743-0ec68230093a)

 21. Create mount points on /mnt directory for the logical volumes as
-follows: Mount lv-apps on /mnt/apps - To be used by webservers

-5. Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv￾opt on /mnt/opt - To be used by Jenkins server in Project 8
+    follows: Mount lv-apps on /mnt/apps - To be used by webservers Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv-opt on /mnt/opt - To be used by Jenkins server in Project 8